paketo-buildpacks/blog/content/posts/0025-oracle-graalvm-support.md

 At the moment, the Oracle buildpack supports using the [Oracle free JDK](https://www.oracle.com/java/technologies/downloads/) for running your Java apps, and it supports using [Oracle GraalVM](https://www.oracle.com/java/graalvm/) for building your Native Image apps.
 What's been left out at the moment is support to use Oracle GraalVM as a JDK to run your Java apps.

-The was something we left out of the initial support because it would have delayed the release more and that's something we didn't want to do.
-Also, we beleive that future work in the Paketo project is going to make support for this significantly easier.
+This was something we left out of the initial support because it would have delayed the release more and that's something we didn't want to do.
+Also, we believe that future work in the Paketo project is going to make support for this significantly easier.

 What this all means is that for the moment, you can't run your Java apps with GraalVM.
 We'll be working hard to support this in the future, but in meantime we think you'll really enjoy using Oracle GraalVM to build your native images.